steipete/PSTCollectionView/README.md

 ## Current State

 Most features work, including the flow layout with fixed or dynamic cell sizes and supplementary views.
 If you're not doing something fancy, it should just work.
-PSTCollectionView is also internally designed very closesly to UICollectionView and thus a great study if you're wondering how UICollectionView works.
-See [HowTo](/steipete/PSTCollectionView/blob/master/HowTo.md) for helpful details.
+PSTCollectionView is also internally designed very closely to UICollectionView and thus a great study if you're wondering how UICollectionView works.
+See [HowTo](HowTo.md) for helpful details.

 ## How can I help?